shinoburc/docker-on-vagrant/README.md

 # docker-on-vagrant

-Vagrantfile for docker on vagrant.
+Vagrantfile for docker(and docker-compose) on vagrant.

 ## Require